How to Prevent Ice Dams on Your Roof

 As you can see, there are many dangerous (and expensive) consequences of ice dams on your roof.
 Let’s take a look at ice dam prevention.

 Ice Dam Prevention

+Preparing your roof for winter is the best way to prevent ice dams and other wintertime problems.
 The main way to prevent ice dams from forming is to keep the temperature of your roof below freezing.
-Keeping your roof at a lower temperature will negate the snow sitting on top of your roof from melting and freezing again at the edge.
+Keeping your roof at a lower temperature will prevent the snow sitting on top of your roof from melting and freezing again at the edge.

 Close Attic Bypasses

-To prevent heat loss to your attic, you will have to plug up any holes, or find a way to assure no heat can escape.
+To prevent heat loss in your attic, plug any holes or find a way to ensure no heat can escape.

 Reinforce Your Attic Insulation